serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

           MaxAge: '3600'
 ```

-The origin in CloudFront is this bucket, and it has two behaviours; the default behaviour is for the upload and behaviour with pattern /url will respond with the presigned URL that is used for the upload.
+The Cloudfront distribution has its origin set to our S3 bucket, and it has two behaviours; the default is to perform the upload with a pre signed URL, the second supports a URL pattern of /url which will respond with the presigned URL that is used for the upload.

-The default behaviour in Distribution config allows all the HTTP methods so that `PUT` can be used to upload files.
+The default behaviour in the distribution configuration allows all the HTTP methods so that `PUT` can be used to upload files.
 S3 allows files up to 5 gigabytes to be uploaded with that method, although it is better to use multipart upload for files bigger than 100 megabytes.
 For simplicity, this example uses only `PUT`.

-CloudFront should also forward the query string which contains the signature and token for the upload.
+Cloudfront should also forward the query string which contains the signature and token for the upload.

 ```yaml
 ForwardedValues: